-The sheer amount of heroin taken in recent drug busts, the number of those dying due to heroin overdose or heroin related accidents, and the rate at which the wealthy residents of Long Island continue to fund drug dealers from the city is horrifying to local officials.
-An average of two people per week overdose on heroin in Long Island and this strong resurgence after decades of dormancy make heroin a fearful foe for those who would like to see heroin addiction eradicated.
+The sheer amount of heroin taken in recent drug busts, the number of those dying due to heroin overdose or heroin-related accidents, and the rate at which the wealthy residents of Long Island continue to fund local drug dealers is horrifying to New York officials.
+With approximately five New Yorkers dying daily from drug overdose and about two dying from heroin overdose each week in Long Island alone, the resurgence of heroin use is a frightening proposition.2

-Long Island officials aren’t just talking about prevention measures and punishments to deter those already in the business; they are also looking at ways to increase the efficiency of heroin addiction treatment for those who are currently struggling with heroin addiction.
-Suboxone, approved by the FDA for nothing but opiate addiction treatment, is already legal and prescribed in Long Island, but Suffolk County officials are considering making the drug a part of adolescent treatment to make the withdrawal symptoms easier to cope with.
-The development of a Heroin Epidemic Advisory Panel is up for discussion as well.
+In addition to prevention measures and judicial punishments to deter those already in the business of selling heroin, Long Island is also looking at ways to increase the effectiveness and efficiency of rehab treatment for those struggling with heroin addiction.
+Suboxone, approved by the FDA for opiate addiction treatment, is already legal and prescribed in Long Island.
+Now Suffolk County officials are considering making this prescription a part of adolescent treatment to make the withdrawal symptoms more manageable.

 Another goal has been to help parents identify heroin use and abuse among their teens, even when they don’t display the typical symptoms associated with heroin addiction.

-Commissioner Lawrence Mulvey says: “We are seeing a lot of Straight-A students and athletes that are heroin users.
-In almost all cases parents do not suspect their kid is a heroin user because they are doing well in school or they are involved in athletics.
-By the time parents become aware that there is a problem it is too late, their kids are hooked.”
+Commissioner Lawrence Mulvey says: “We are seeing a lot of straight-A students and athletes that are heroin users.
+In almost all cases, parents do not suspect their kid is a heroin user because they are getting good grades or they are a successful athlete.
+By the time parents become aware of the problem it is too late.
+Their kids are hooked.”

-Prevention education and early identification of heroin addiction and early drug treatment are the best options to help combat heroin addiction in Long Island and beyond.
-If there isn’t a market for the drug, the hope is that the drug dealers will go peddle their wares elsewhere or, better yet, find a new line of work.
+Prevention education, early identification of heroin addiction, and early drug rehab treatment seem to be the best ways to combat the heroin addiction crisis in Long Island and beyond.
+The hope is that if there isn’t a market for heroin and other dangerous drugs, the dealers on the street will go peddle their wares elsewhere or, better yet, decide that dealing drugs isn’t profitable enough and find a new line of work.